matrix-org/matrix-spec-proposals/proposals/2181-user-deactivated-errcode.md

 the authenticating user is deactivated.
 The recommended HTTP code to return alongside is `403`.

-The template should have the following sections:

-* **Introduction** - This should cover the primary problem and broad description of the solution.
-* **Proposal** - The gory details of the proposal.
-* **Tradeoffs** - Any items of the proposal that are less desirable should be listed here.
-Alternative solutions to the same problem could also be listed here.
-* **Potential issues** - This is where problems with the proposal would be listed, such as changes that are not backwards compatible.
-* **Security considerations** - Discussion of what steps were taken to avoid security issues in the future and any potential risks in the proposal.
-* **Conclusion** - A repeat of the problem and solution.

-Furthermore, the template should not be required to be followed.
-However it is strongly recommended to maintain some sense of consistency between proposals.

 ## Tradeoffs

 The alternative is to continue returning an `M_FORBIDDEN`, but send back a